mmenezes07/the-score-mobile-tests/readme.md

 All page objects inherit from a `BasePage` which contains the base application interactions such as `click`, `getText` and so on.

-The benefit of using the Page Object Model design pattern is that is separates the application logic from the test implementation.
-This promotes maintainability, reusability, and scalability when writing tests.
-If there are any changes to the locator on the application end, it is easy to update the locator in a page object.
-The change would only need to be made in a single place without the need to update any tests.
-Additionally, tests are easier to read and are much better organized.

 #### src/test/java/tests

 The tests for mobile application are stored here.
 The tests use the TestNG testing framework.